isomerpages/moe-ncps/_our-school/School Information/School Uniform.md

 description: ""
 third_nav_title: School Information
 ---
-Students must wear the prescribed school uniform when they report to school, i.e. even during school holidays or when students attend remedial/supplementary/enrichment lessons and CCA.
+Students are to wear the prescribed school uniform when they report to school, i.e. even during school holidays or when students attend remedial/supplementary/enrichment lessons and CCA.
 Modification to the school uniform is prohibited.

 **School Attire - Girls**